 The most established regime – widely prescribed in Europe, but not in North America – is a combination of chloroquine (trade names Nivaquin or Avloclor) taken weekly either on its own or in conjunction with a daily dose of proguanil (Paludrine).
 You need to start this regime a week before arriving in a malarial area and continue it for four weeks after leaving.
 In India chloroquine is easy to come by but proguanil isn’t, so stock up before you arrive.
 Mefloquine (Lariam) is a newer and stronger treatment.
 As a prophylactic, you need take just one tablet weekly, starting two weeks before entering a risk area and continuing for four weeks after leaving.
 Mefloquine is a very powerful and effective antimalarial, though there have been widely reported concerns about its side effects, including psychological problems.

 Doxycycline is often prescribed in Australasia.
 One tablet is taken daily, starting a day or two before entering a malarial zone and continuing for four weeks after leaving.
 It’s not suitable for children under ten and it can cause thrush in women, while three percent of users develop a sensitivity to light, causing a rash, so it’s not ideal for beach holidays.
 It also interferes with the effectiveness of the contraceptive pill.
-Malarone (a combination of atovaquone and proguanil) is the most recent drug to come on the market.
-The bonus is that you only have to start taking it two days before you enter a malarial zone and continue for just a week after leaving, meaning that, although it’s expensive, it can prove economical for short trips.
+Malarone (a combination of atovaquone and proguanil) is another alternative, which you only have to start taking two days before you enter a malarial zone and continue for just a week after leaving, meaning that, although it’s expensive, it can prove economical for short trips.